9 Sourdough Secrets People Don’t Tell You

 Back to those online sourdough groups.
 There, I see these pictures of the “Perfect Loaf” (I did borrow that term from a really good book) with big holes and an open crumb.

-As I said before that may or not be desirable depending on how you want to use your bread and even where you live.
+As I said before, that may or may not be desirable depending on how you want to use your bread and even where you live.

 I also think that there may be unnecessary pressure to create a certain kind of bread.
 I do recommend you find an easy, beginner-friendly sourdough bread recipe and try to master that.
 Once you feel comfortable with it, you can branch out to other recipes.